 Industry and Construction

-EAPS uses the concepts and definitions set by the International Labour Organization (ILO) and the European Statistical Office (EUROSTAT ).
-Exist other sources of information on the labor market in Spain, as the affiliation of workers to Social Security or the number of unemployed registered at the public employment service, from which alternative estimates of employment and unemployment, respectively are offered.
-The results of these administrative sources differ from those obtained by the EAPS, because of their different nature and of the methodology used in each case.
+The Spanish LFS uses the concepts and definitions established by the International Labour Organization (ILO) and the European Statistical Office (EUROSTAT).
+There exists other sources of information on the Spanish labor market, as the umber of workers affiliated to the Social Security or the number of unemployed individuals registered at the public employment services, which provide alternative estimates of employment and unemployment respectively.
+Results from these administrative sources differ from those obtained through the EAPS, due to differences in data origin and methodology.

-However, employment estimates are generally consistent with the data from social security records, once the differences between the two sources are considered.
-Typically, EAPS estimates provide a higher level of occupation.
-This is consistent with the concepts used in the survey, since the EAPS occupation is extensively measured (having worked one hour in the reference week is enough to be classified as employed) but not all people who have worked a few hours are affiliated with Social Security.
+Regarding empoyment, EAPS estimates are generally consistent with data from Social Security records, once the structural differences between the two sources are considered.
+Typically, Spanish LFS estimates show a higher level of employment.
+This is consistent with the survey's concepts, since the EAPS occupation is extensively measured (having worked one hour in the reference week is enough to classify a person as being employed) but not all people who have worked a few hours are affiliated with Social Security.

-The methodological change made in 2005, improved measurement of jobs of a few hours a week.
-This represented an increase in the estimated number of employed.
+The methodological change implemented in 2005, improved the measurement of short-hours jobs.
+This represented an increase in the estimated number of employed persons.

-The use of different results provided by the different statistical sources does not indicate a problem of consistency, but rather presents measurements of reality from different perspectives.
+The use of different results across different statistical sources do not reflect a problem of consistency, but rather provide measurements of reality from different perspectives.

 Retail Trade